Wilmer Ingalls Gordon: Vegetarianism

 Gordon was a vegetarian and believed that "alcohol, tobacco, and flesh food was the trinity of all existing evil for mankind".
 He founded the vegetarian organization, Food Reform Society of America.
 The Encyclopedia of American Biography noted that Gordon is "one of the pioneer vegetarian advocates of the United States".

+Death

+Gordon died on 7 March 1943, in Cleveland, Ohio.
+He was survived by his wife Eleanore and son Wilmer Jr.